 This information should be collected in a way that is manageable for the organisation.

 Managing client visits and contractors

-The UK government guidance states that from 8 August, members of the public are required to wear a face covering when visiting premises providing professional, legal or financial services.
+From 8 August, members of the public are required to wear a face covering when visiting premises providing professional, legal or financial services.

-Staff are not required to use face coverings in law firms.
 The use of face coverings is discretionary.

 You may wish to: